 I noticed this pattern when I tried the service myself.
 I tend to prefer exotic flavors, so the meals weren’t as interesting as I would have hoped for, but the style would be perfect for kids.
 Some meals are even tagged as

 There is also a family plan with this company, so you can get enough food for 3 or 4 people.
-This plan allows you to choose 2, 3 or 4 meals per week, depending on what works for you.
+This plan allows you to choose up to 6 meals per week, depending on what works for you.

 The style is perfect for families with kids, as you can be certain that everyone will love the meals you choose.
 Other meal kit companies have a limited number of potential recipes per week.
 As mall selection can be an issue if you have selective eaters in the family or if some people have food allergies.

 PlateJoy also gives you different options for ingredients.
 You can save money and do all the grocery shopping yourself at the local store.
 If you take this approach, PlateJoy basically makes meal planning easier and faster.
 Alternatively, you can use Instacart, which is associated with PlateJoy.